DanielMartensson/Open-SAE-J1939/README.md

 SAE J1939 is a protocol for shaping the CAN-bus message in a specific way that suits industrial vehicles such as tractors, machinery, trucks and more.

 SAE J1939 is a very easy protocol to use, but there is a lack of information about SAE J1939, due to the cost of the protocol document, available how to shape a CAN-bus message according to SAE J1939 protocol standard.
-So therefore I’m writing a SAE J1939 protocol available for free to use on any embedded systems such as STM32, Arduino, AVR, PIC etc or PC.
+So therefore Iâ€™m writing a SAE J1939 protocol available for free to use on any embedded systems such as STM32, Arduino, AVR, PIC etc or PC.

 To learn to build on this project, you need first to understand SAE J1939.
 I have written this project in C language because C is an industry standard.
-The C language dialect I have chosen is C99 and I don’t use dynamical memory allocation in this library.
+The C language dialect I have chosen is C99 and I donâ€™t use dynamical memory allocation in this library.
 So it will work with MISRA C standard.

 With this library, you can communicate with valves, engines, actuators, machinery, hardware and all other things that are suitable for heavy industrial mobile applications.
 I have build up a basic structure of the project and I hope that other users will send pull request of their C code for extra functionality to SAE J1939 standard because SAE J1939 is a huge standard.